 Effects on the Liver

-How Abuse can Harms a Pregnancy
+How Abuse Can Harms a Pregnancy

 - Low blood pressure

 - Slow breathing3

-Percocet addiction can also be incredibly difficult on the function of the family as a whole.
-The addict might steal or lie to family members on a regular basis, breaking down trust.
-Or, the addict might spend increasing amounts of time in an altered state, breaking away from the family or just seeming absent altogether.
-It can be hard for family members to watch, and they might even engage in enabling behaviors that can allow the addiction to strengthen.
-This can make family members feel even more guilty.
-In short, addiction can hurt almost everyone the addict comes in contact with.It can be difficult to even contemplate confronting someone with a Percocet addiction, especially if that person has been given a valid prescription for a pain issue.
-Sometimes, it’s best to bring the family doctor into the discussion.
-If the doctor has been writing the prescription, the doctor should know about the potential for abuse, and be allowed to offer solutions for that addiction.
-Sometimes, families include the doctor in a formal intervention conversation in which all members of the family discuss the addiction behaviors they’ve noticed and they ask the addict to get help.
-Other times, families make appointments with the doctor, and they hold private conversations with the addict there.
+Percocet addiction is often incredibly difficult to the addict’s family.
+A user will often steal or lie to family members, which erodes trust.
+It can be difficult to confront someone with a Percocet addiction.
+In some cases, it’s best to bring the family doctor into the discussion.
+If the doctor has been writing the prescription, the doctor should know about the situation.
+A family may decide to include the doctor in a formal intervention conversation in which all members of the family discuss the addiction behaviors they’ve noticed, and they ask the addict to get help.
+Other times, a family makes an appointment with the doctor, and they hold private conversations with the addict there.
 In either case, the addiction issue should be brought into the open and discussed.
-The longer it hides in the shadows, the more potential damage can be done to the person’s body.
+The longer it hides in the shadows, the more potential damage can be done to the person’s body.3

 Speak with an Admissions Coordinator 877-345-8494